adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Very little is needed to make a happy life; it is all within yourself, in your way of thinking. - Marcus Aurelius</code></pre>
+<pre><code>1 » To go against the dominant thinking of your friends, of most of the people you see every day, is perhaps the most difficult act of heroism you can perform. - Theodore H. White</code></pre>
-<pre><code>2 » Never idealize others.
-They will never live up to your expectations. - Leo Buscaglia</code></pre>
+<pre><code>2 » It is the mark of an educated mind to be able to entertain a thought without accepting it. - Aristotle</code></pre>
-<pre><code>3 » As you walk in God's divine wisdom, you will surely begin to see a greater measure of victory and good success in your life. - Joseph Prince</code></pre>
+<pre><code>3 » I know but one freedom and that is the freedom of the mind. - Antoine de Saint-Exupéry</code></pre>
 </details>

 <!--END_SECTION:waka-->